 Severe hypoxia causes generalized malfunction of the cerebral cortex.
 This has a number of fascinating consequences resulting in most unusual experiences for those experiencing severe hypoxia.

-These effects, and the state of 'apparent unconsciousness' explains the experiences reported by those undergoing near death experiences (click here for a detailed discussion of the physiology of near death experiences).
-For example, the experience of a woman who underwent a period of severe hypoxia caused by nearly lethal lung disease is a good example of this.
-She reported:
+These effects, and the state of “apparent unconsciousness” explains the experiences reported by those undergoing near death experiences (click here for a detailed discussion of the physiology of near death experiences).

 The effects described above are those of severe hypoxia.
 Progression of the severity of hypoxia finally results in extreme hypoxia.
 Extreme hypoxia eventually causes failure of brain stem functions.
 The brainstem is a part of the brain most resistant to the effects of hypoxia, and only malfunctions and fails at degrees of hypoxia causing failure of the rest of the brain.
 Extreme hypoxia causes failure of all cerebral cortex functions, as well as brainstem malfunction so inducing loss of consciousness, together with abnormal breathing.
 Even more extreme hypoxia causes failure of all brainstem functions, causing loss of consciousness and cessation of breathing, resulting in anoxia, subsequent irreversible brainstem damage and death.